High fidelity CNOT gates in photonic integrated circuits using composite segmented directional couplers: Methods

 Optimized parameters minimize the SU(n) trace fidelity~\cite{cohen_robust_2025,pedersen_fidelity_2007} error with a loss correction term:

 where $T$ is the target gate, $U$ is the simulated unitary and $\alpha$ is the loss-per-length coefficient of the waveguides.
 Fabrication error was modeled as 2 nm Gaussian variation and $\alpha$ was taken to be 1.5 dB/cm, as characterized by Applied Nanotools Inc. \cite{noauthor_nanosoi_nodate}, the fabrication vendor.
-Optimization was performed using Julia, using precomputed Hamiltonian grids.
+The optimization was implemented in Julia, using precomputed Hamiltonian grids.